A shower filter protects you from exposure to chemicals that may be more harmful in the shower than in drinking water. Here’s what you need to know.

 The filter lasts for up to 9 months before needing replacement.

-If you want to shower in water with fewer contaminants, hop on over to Pure Living Space and take a look at the options.
+If you want to shower in water with fewer contaminants, hop on over to Pure Living Space and take a look at their shower filter options.
 Then enjoy your less-polluted shower!

 PureLivingSpace is offering HealthyGreenSavvy readers 10% off their purchase with the code ‘Savvy.’

-Pin to save this important information about shower filters!
+Pin to save this important information about how to choose a shower filter!

 Disclaimer: I’m a health enthusiast, not a medical professional.
 Content on this website is intended for informational purposes only and is not meant to provide personalized medical advice.
 I draw on numerous health sources, some of which are linked above.
 Please consult them for more information and a licensed professional for personalized recommendations.